ardatan/graphql-mesh/website/docs/recipes/multiple-apis.md

 Now run `mesh dev` and you'll be able to see your new field as part of your GraphQL schema, and you'll be able to query for it.

-And now we run the the following GraphQL query to fetch the simplified data:
+And now we run the following GraphQL query to fetch the simplified data:

 ```graphql
 query viewsInPastMonth {